Your role

 What you'll do

-In your role, you will:
+In your role, you'll:

-• Track disease patterns and study outbreaks
+• track disease patterns to help prevent, find and investigate outbreaks

 To learn more about this role, visit the Australasian Epidemiological Association website.